mongodb/specifications/source/unified-test-format/unified-test-format.rst

   in `Determining if a Sharded Cluster Uses Replica Sets`_.
 When matching a "sharded" topology, test runners MUST accept any type of sharded cluster (i.e.
   "sharded" implies "sharded-replicaset", but not vice versa).

+- ``serverlessMode``: Optional string, only applicable to "sharded" and "sharded-replicaset" topologies.
+Whether or not the test should be run on serverless instances imitating sharded clusters.
+Valid modes are "requireServerless", "forbidServerless", and "allowServerless".
+If "requireServerless", the test MUST only be run on serverless instances.
+If "forbidServerless", the test MUST only be run on actual sharded deployments.
+If omitted or "allowServerless", the test can be run on either serverless instances or on real sharded deployments.

 - ``serverParameters``: Optional object of server parameters to check against.
   To check server parameters, drivers send a